ovekyc/grpc-lb-description/README.md

 > `round_robin` policy work since [v1.14.0](https://github.com/grpc/grpc/releases/tag/v1.14.0).

 Channel instance get grpc options.
 Python passes these args to the Core transparently.<br>
-Which means grpc options, including lb-policy, are valid within a channel instance.
 > See more core options: [gRPC arg keys](https://grpc.io/grpc/core/group__grpc__arg__keys.html)

-#### first_pick

-This is a default lb-policy. <br>
-As you can see on the name of it, this picks a first element from lb-list.
-Also, this establish only one connection with selected server.